 We spend a lot of time looking at the most exciting updates from the world of engineering – the new inventions and innovative solutions which are making waves within engineering circles.
-However, we also like to think about the bigger issues within our industry – and one of those, of course, is the question who will take up the mantle and insure that these crucial developments continue into the next generation and beyond.
+However, we also like to think about the bigger issues within our industry – and one of those, of course, is the question of who will take up the mantle and ensure that these crucial developments continue into the next generation and beyond.

 Luckily, we are constantly seeing evidence that the next generation is full of budding young thinkers who are more than ready to rise to the challenge and pioneer their own advances in engineering.
-So how do we inspire our children and insure that this passion is encouraged?
+So how do we inspire our children and ensure that this passion is encouraged?

 Encourage ‘What If’ and ‘Why’ Questions